simonesilvestroni/m2m-website/_newsletter/2021-04-07-interview-susan-rogers.md

 - [**Part 2**: complete customization and the value of community](/blog/daw-from-logic-to-pro-tools-to-reaper-part-2/).
 - [**Part 3**: fast development cycle and a massive efficiency improvement](/blog/daw-from-logic-to-pro-tools-to-reaper-part-3/).

-Finally, I just pushed online a link, with my brief reaction about the magnificent interview to Susan Rogers on [Pensado’s Place ↗︎](https://youtu.be/AJExXyVSdUs?t=187).
+Finally, I just pushed online a link, with my brief reaction about the magnificent interview to Susan Rogers on [Pensado’s Place](https://youtu.be/AJExXyVSdUs?t=187).